codatio/codat-docs/docs/integrations/accounting/xero/accounting-xero-app-partner-guidance.md

 ### Certification Checkpoints for App Store Partners

-Ecosystem Partners are required to complete all the mandatory Certification Checkpoints required of App Partners.
+App Store Partners are required to complete all the mandatory Certification Checkpoints required of App Partners.
 We've broken down the Certification Checkpoints in [Joining the Xero App Partner Program](/integrations/accounting/xero/xero-app-partner-program).

 For the most efficient implementation, we suggest completing the checkpoints in the following order: